ABOUT ME

 - The Swiss Olympic Charter, promoting integrity and fair play in sports.

-- The Charter of Children’s Rights in Sport, ensuring the protection and rights of young athletes.These principles guide my work, ensuring a foundation of trust, respect, and responsibility in every engagement.
+- The Charter of Children’s Rights in Sport, ensuring the protection and rights of young athletes.

 Are the sessions confidential?

 Yes, without exception.
-No information—including your identity—will be disclosed without your explicit consent.
+No information—including your identity will be disclosed without your explicit consent.
 Privacy is a right, not an option.

 WHAT MAKES YOUR APPROACH DIFFERENT?